The best meal replacement for breakfast is a contentious topic that always seems to invite polarizing views.

 KOS Ingredients and Nutrition Facts – What’s in it?

 There are five primary ingredients in KOS that deliver the 20 grams of plant based protein.
 There’s Pea Protein, Pumpkin seed, Chia, Flax seed and Quinoa.
 It's also a creatine-free protein powder if you like to stay away from creatine.
+Some people have been opting to avoid creatine as it is said to cause weight gain, which is partly true.
+There have also been debates on whether creatine is good for women or not, any of these but shouldn't be a cause for concern if you are quite lean.

 Apart from giving you an easily digestible protein blend, these seeds are also rich in monounsaturated fats and omega 3 fatty acids.